boazbk/tcs/lec_03_computation.md

 While the basic variables in NAND++ are Boolean (only have $0$ or $1$), we can easily extend this to other objects using encodings.
 For example, we can encode the alphabet $\{$`a`,`b`,`c`,`d`,`e`,`f` $\}$ using three bits as $000,001,010,011,100,101$.
-Hence we use the code
+Hence, given such an encoding, we could  use the code

 ~~~~ { .go .numberLines }
 foo := "b"